aws/aws-sam-cli/designs/per_command_help_text.md

   Container Options:

-  -u, --use-container             If your functions depend on packages that
+  -u, --use-container             For functions that depend on packages which
                                   have natively compiled dependencies, use
-                                  this flag to build your function inside an AWS Lambda-like Docker container -e, --container-env-var TEXT    Input environment variables through command line to pass into build containers, you can either input function specific format
+                                  this flag to build functions inside an AWS Lambda-like Docker container

-                                  (FuncName.VarName=Value) or global format
+  -e, --container-env-var TEXT    Input environment variables through command
+                                  line to pass into build containers
-                                  (VarName=Value). e.g., sam build --use-
+                                  Example: sam build --use-
                                   container --container-env-var
                                   Func1.VAR1=value1 --container-env-var
                                   VAR2=value2

-  -ef, --container-env-var-file PATH
-                                  Path to environment variable json file
+  -ef, --container-env-var-file   Environment variable json file
-                                  (e.g., env_vars.json) to pass into build
+                                  (env_vars.json) to pass into build
-                                  containers
+                                  containers.

   -bi, --build-image TEXT         Container image URIs for building
                                   functions/layers.
-You can specify for all
+One can specify for all
                                   functions/layers with just the image URI
                                   (--build-image public.ecr.aws/sam/build-
                                   nodejs18.x:latest).
-You can specify for each
-                                  individual function with (--build-image
+One can also specify for each individual function with (--build-image
                                   FunctionLogicalID=public.ecr.aws/sam/build-
                                   nodejs18.x:latest).
 A combination of the two
                                   can be used.
-If a function does not have build image specified or an image URI for all functions, the default SAM CLI build images will be used.
+If a function does not have build image specified or an image URI for all functions, the default AWS SAM CLI build images will be used.

-  --skip-pull-image               Specify whether CLI should skip pulling down
+  --skip-pull-image               Skip pulling down the latest Docker image
-                                  the latest Docker image for Lambda runtime.
+                                  for Lambda runtime.

-  --docker-network TEXT           Specifies the name or id of an existing
+  --docker-network TEXT           Name or ID of an existing
-                                  docker network to lambda docker containers
+                                  docker network for AWS Lambda docker containers to connect to, along with the default bridge network.
-                                  should connect to, along with the default bridge network.
-If not specified, the Lambda containers will only connect to the default bridge docker network.
+                                  If not specified, the Lambda
+                                  containers will only connect to the default bridge docker network.

   Extension Options:

-  --hook-name TEXT                The id of the hook package to be used to
+  --hook-name TEXT                ID of the hook package to be used to
-                                  extend the SAM CLI commands functionality.
+                                  extend the AWS SAM CLI commands functionality.

-                                  As an example, you can use `terraform` to extend SAM CLI commands functionality to
-                                  support terraform applications.
-Available
-                                  Hook Names ['terraform']
+                                  Available Hook Names ['terraform']

-  --skip-prepare-infra            Use this option to skip the preparation
+  --skip-prepare-infra            Skip infrastructure preparation
-                                  stage if there have not been any infrastructure changes.
-The --hook-name
+                                  if there have not been any
-                                  option should also be specified when
-                                  skipping infrastructure preparation.
+                                  infrastructure changes.
+                                  `--hook-name` is required to use this option.

   Build Stratergy Options:

   -x, --exclude TEXT              Name of the resource(s) to exclude from the
                                   SAM CLI build.
-  -p, --parallel                  Enabled parallel builds.
-Use this flag to
+  -p, --parallel                  Enable parallel builds.
-                                  build your AWS SAM template's functions and layers in parallel.
-By default the functions and layers are built in sequence -m, --manifest PATH             Path to a custom dependency manifest (e.g., package.json) to use instead of the default one
+  -m, --manifest PATH             Path to a custom dependency manifest (e.g.,
+                                  package.json).
   -c, --cached / --no-cached      Enable cached builds.
-Use this flag to reuse
-                                  build artifacts that have not changed from previous builds.
-AWS SAM evaluates whether
-                                  you have made any changes to files in your project directory.

                                   Note: AWS SAM does not evaluate whether changes have been made to third party